 By Kevin Williams

-Coffeecakes are a staple of Amish morning meals.
+Amish cinnamon coffeecake is a staple of a farmstead breakfast.
+Bring on the cinnamon!
 Their popularity has roots in its accessibility and portability.
 To make a simple, tasty coffeecake, most Amish cooks already have the ingredients they need in their pantry.
 And it also travels well.
 Take it out of the oven, stick it in some sort of Tupperware container and load it onto the buggy.
 Easy.
 Coffeecakes, like doughnuts and other pastries, add a sweet balance to a savory morning meal usually loaded up with eggs, bacon, and sausage.

 In the wider world, coffeecakes are popular Christmas morning menu items.
 My mother-in-law almost always makes a delicious coffeecake.